 - Compose and send your message.

-Note: The message is sent as an in-app chat by default, but you can send it as an in-app announcement or by email too.
+Note: The message is sent as a chat by default, but you can choose to send it by email instead.

 Where are all my Ongoing or One-off messages?